 The block will be developed in the lines of “c_Life – City as Living Factory of Ecology”, the winning entry of the international competition on sustainable construction design.
 From among the 75 international teams which registered for the competition, five groups were invited to submit an entry, with ARUP-Sauerbruch/Hutton-Experientia-Galley Eco Capital taking home the prize.

-In June 2012 it was decided that SRV will take over the the development responsibility for the project from Sitra.
-Sitra will continue in a supervisory role and ensure that the original goals of sustainable wellbeing are met.
+In June 2012, it was decided that SRV will take over the the development responsibility for the project from Sitra.
+Sitra will continue in a supervisory role and ensure that the original goals of sustainable well-being are met.
 SRV will carry out the project in partnership with VVO Group and Sitra will continue as a member of the project steering group.
-According to current estimates, the block will be completed by the end of 2015.
+The block will be completed by the end of 2018.